utgenome/picard/README.md

 ### Scala (sbt)

-    libraryDependencies += "org.utgenome.thirdparty" % "picard" % "1.86.0"
+    libraryDependencies += "org.utgenome.thirdparty" % "picard" % "1.101.0"

-The version number has a suffix like ".0" followed by the original Picard version.
+The version number has a suffix like ".0" following the original Picard version.

 ## Install Picard command-line tools